andreybuilds/deepseek-vim-plugin/lua/deepseek/README.md

 - **Code Snippet Query**: Ask DeepSeek about specific code snippets directly from your buffer.
 - **Workspace Query**: Query DeepSeek about your entire project workspace, including multiple files.
 - **Floating Window**: Responses from DeepSeek are displayed in a floating window for easy viewing.
+- **Refactoring**: Automatically refactor your code based on DeepSeek's suggestions.

 ## Installation